zenml-io/zenml/docs/book/stack-deployment-guide/stack-recipes.md

 Run `pip install "zenml[stacks]"` to get started!
 {% endhint %}

-Detailed steps are available in the READMEs of respective recipes but here's what a simple flow could look like:
+Detailed steps are available in the README of the respective recipe but here's what a simple flow could look like:

 1. 📃 List the available recipes in the repository.